cthoyt/zenodo-client/README.md

         <img src="https://zenodo.org/badge/343513445.svg" alt="DOI"></a>
 </p>

-A wrapper for the Zenodo API
+A wrapper for the Zenodo API.

 ## 💪 Getting Started